shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 Shape Shifter |  On edge of good and bad   | catalysts for crucial story components such as surprises, plot twists, and red herrings
 Trickster | |  Show absurdity of situation, comic relief Allies | sidekicks

+- Mother nature. unknow  give born to new things
+- Great father great king .
+Patriarchy opress and crushes you but simul  develop you and  protect.
+Its masculine bout it soes not make him a male.